JelsaTHE 2026 TRAVEL GUIDE

 Chapel of St. John

-Arguably Jelsa’s prettiest chapel is that of St. John, tucked away inside the cobbled streets of Jelsa’s historic core.
+Arguably the town’s prettiest chapel is that of St. John, tucked away inside the cobbled streets of Jelsa’s historic core.
 This beautiful 17th century octagonal church features Gothic, Renaissance, and Baroque elements, making it a cultural landmark not to be missed.
 Surrounded by typical Croatian stone houses, the entire square exudes a romantic charm.

 Jelsa’s wine scene

 Hvar's fascinating wine history dates back over 2,000 years to the arrival of the Ancient Greeks in 384 BC, and places Jelsa at the centre of this rich tradition.
-Jelsa’s harbour once served as a transport hub for its quality wines across Europe.
+Jelsa once served as a transport hub for its quality wines across Europe.
 Historically, around 5,700 hectares of vineyard were cultivated until the phylloxera outbreak devastated the industry, compounded by unfavourable taxes from the Austro-Hungarian Empire, which led to mass emigration.
-Today, only 280 hectares remain, a mere 5% of the vineyard area from the 19th century's peak.
-Despite this reduction, Jelsa still boasts some outstanding quality wines.

 Duboković Winery